 Teenagers at a youth hostel.
 Photo by Jamie Clifton

 To be fair, the sex isn't restricted to the rooms.
-Showers, toilets, the top floor landing – anywhere without a camera seems to be fair game.
+Showers, toilets, the top floor landing—anywhere without a camera is fair game.
 I'm actually still trying to figure out how all the guests seem to know about the bloody top floor landing.

 It isn't at all uncommon for horny tourists to hit on the staff, either.
 One night, our security guard—a gentle, Cuban man named Miguel—was doing the rounds when he heard a strange noise coming from the toilet.
 When he went to investigate he saw a Canadian girl taking a piss with the door wide open.
 Miguel got a proper shock but the girl certainly didn't—she simply spread her legs and gestured for him to come in and join.
 As flattered as the poor man was, he decided it'd probably be less than professional and declined.In comparison, the reception team has looser morals.
 I remember our old security guard—a really nice 50-year-old guy—whispering that I should take this girl who was interested in me to the first floor.
 He gave me a walkie-talkie and told me he'd call me if there were any problems.
 The paternal tone in his voice quickly convinced me that it was the reasonable thing for an employee to do during business hours.The first floor has this area that's more or less dead after midnight.
 We went there and got down to business.
 Once we were done, I figured I'd go get us some tissues to clean up with but I forgot to put any clothes on.
 Halfway down the hall I triggered the motion sensors and all of a sudden I was standing ass naked in front of the building's CCTV system.
 Luckily, nobody ever actually checks those cameras.